Please read the article on Stains for an overview of the theoretical concepts referred to in this article.

 Contemporary authorities generally maintain that toilet paper or tissue, which is flimsy and meant to be discarded immediately after use, is not susceptible to ritual impurity (mekabel tumah).
 Stains found on such a surface are generally treated leniently.

 However, there is a range of opinions regarding blood found on toilet paper used to wipe the vaginal area.
 Some authorities are strict because wiping is somewhat similar to an internal bedikah or for several other reasons.
 In some cases, rulings may be more lenient if the toilet paper is colored rather than white, or if the stain is smaller than a gris (about the size of a U.S. dime or an Israeli shekel).
-Again, we follow the opinion that stains on toilet paper may be disregarded if she waited fifteen seconds between urinating and wiping.
+Again, we follow the opinion that stains on toilet paper may be disregarded if she waited at least a few seconds between urinating and wiping.

 What was the color?

 Not all colors make a woman niddah, so another relevant factor is the exact shade seen on the paper and the lighting conditions under which it was seen.
-For example, artificial light can often make colors appear pink or reddish that would not look that way in daylight.
+For example, artificial light can often make colors appear pink or reddish that would not look that way in sunlight.

 Was the Discharge Uterine?